NEWS & UPCOMING EVENTS

 APAT convention logo

 APAT NSW have launched a website exclusively dedicated to the 2024 Australasian Porcelain Art Convention.
-The website is easy to navigate and will keep those interested up to date with latest information.
+The website is easy to navigate with details of mini-workshops, demonstrations and other events plus booking details.
 The link is:

 www.apatconvention.com.